-This document is subject to change based on the college policies and procedures.
+This document is subject to change based on El Centro College policies and procedures.

-The Texas Education Code, § 51.9192, subchapter Z, established the January 1, 2012 requirement for bacterial meningitis vaccination for the college students under the age of 30 to submit evidence of being immunized against meningococcal meningitis.
+The Texas Education Code, § 51.9192, subchapter Z, established the January 1, 2012 requirement for bacterial meningitis vaccination for El Centro College students under the age of 30 to submit evidence of being immunized against meningococcal meningitis.
 However, beginning January 1, 2014, the age requirement will change to those who are under the age of 22.